Nantes: Nantes and Brittany

 Nantes and the Loire-Atlantique département were part of the historic province of Brittany, and the city and Rennes were its traditional capitals.
 In the 1789 replacement of the historic provinces of France, Brittany was divided among five départements.
 The administrative region of Brittany did not exist during the 19th and early 20th centuries, although its cultural heritage remained.
 Nantes and Rennes are in Upper Brittany (the Romance-speaking part of the region), and Lower Brittany in the west is traditionally Breton-speaking and more Celtic in culture.
 As a large port whose outskirts encompassed other provinces, Nantes has been Brittany's economic capital and a cultural crossroads.
 Breton culture in Nantes is not necessarily characteristic of Lower Brittany's, although the city experienced substantial Lower Breton immigration during the 19th century.

 In the mid-20th century, several French governments considered creating a new level of local government by combining départements into larger regions.
 The regions, established by acts of parliament in 1955 and 1972, loosely follow the pre-revolutionary divisions and Brittany was revived as Region Brittany.
 Nantes and the Loire-Atlantique département were not included, because each new region centred on one metropolis.
 Region Brittany was created around Rennes, similar in size to Nantes; the Loire-Atlantique département formed a new region with four other départements, mainly portions of the old provinces of Anjou, Maine and Poitou.
 The new region was called Pays de la Loire ("Loire Countries") although it does not include most of the Loire Valley.
 It has often been said that the separation of Nantes from the rest of Brittany was decided by Vichy France during the Second World War.
 Philippe Pétain created a new Brittany without Nantes in 1941, but his region disappeared after the liberation.

-Debate continues about Nantes' place in Brittany, with polls indicating a large majority in Loire-Atlantique and throughout the historic province favouring Breton reunification.
+Debate continues about Nantes's place in Brittany, with polls indicating a large majority in Loire-Atlantique and throughout the historic province favouring Breton reunification.
 In a 2014 poll, 67 percent of Breton people and 77 percent of Loire-Atlantique residents favoured reunification.
 Opponents, primarily Pays de la Loire officials, say that their region could not exist economically without Nantes.
 Pays de la Loire officials favour a union of Brittany with the Pays de la Loire, but Breton politicians oppose the incorporation of their region into a Greater West region.
-Nantes' city council has acknowledged the fact that the city is culturally part of Brittany, but its position on reunification is similar to that of the Pays de la Loire.
+Nantes's city council has acknowledged the fact that the city is culturally part of Brittany, but its position on reunification is similar to that of the Pays de la Loire.
 City officials tend to consider Nantes an open metropolis with its own personality, independent of surrounding regions.